Generic Name: dexamethasone (Intraocular route)

 Uses For Ozurdex

 Dexamethasone intravitreal implant is used to treat an eye disease called macular edema (swelling of the back of the eye).
 Macular edema occurs when a blood vessel in the eye is clogged.
 This causes vision changes that must be treated right away.
-Dexamethasone is a corticosteroid (steroid medicine) that helps reduce the swelling in the eye.
+This medicine is also used to treat diabetic macular edema.

 Dexamethasone intravitreal implant is also used to treat an eye disease called uveitis (swelling in the middle part of the eye).